llesoil/input_sensitivity/README.md

 Once this statement is proved, we use the properties of input videos (e.g. height, width, spatial and temporal complexities, etc.) to **find a configuration optimizing a performance** (in our case minimize the bitrate of video compressions).

+The second research question is :
+RQ2.
+Can we use Inputec to find configurations adapted to input videos?

 We propose an approach, Inputec, that finds a configuration tailored for inputs.